holtgrewe/tracdox/trac-sphinx/source/Tutorial.rst

   This tutorial shows how to implement a simple read mapping program based on the SWIFT filter and online Hamming finder for verification.

 :ref:`tutorial-mini-bowtie`
-  Mini-Bowtie is a very basic read aligner that is inspired by the well known Bowtie program (Langmead, 2009).
+  Mini-Bowtie is a very basic read aligner that is inspired by the well known Bowtie program :cite:`Langmead2009`.
   It serves as an example to show that you can write sophisticated programs with SeqAn using few lines of code.

 :ref:`tutorial-data-journaling`
   In this tutorial we demonstrate how you can handle multiple large sequence in main memory while the data structures themself support a certain parallel sequence analysis.